 The Book of Revelation is the revelation of Jesus Christ.
 It is a series of prophecies dealing with the conflict between good and evil - Christ and Satan.
 It is therefore an incredibly important document.
-As such, it has been the target of attacks by those who are afraid of its startling message - that God will always have a people who may suffer for the true faith and their fidelity to it, but that the forces of Darkness will be vanquished in the dramatic finale to Earth's history.
-Each week a new topic will be added to the website so please enjoy and come back.
+As such, it has been the target of attacks by those who are afraid of its startling message - that God will always have a people who may suffer for the true faith and their fidelity to it, but that the forces of darkness will be vanquished in the dramatic finale to Earth's history.

 As a result, most Christian churches now apply a Futurist/Dispensationalist approach to Bible prophecy.
 Futurism typically seeks to place most prophecy into the future around the Second Advent.
 Other methods of interpretation such as the Preterist2 and Idealist3 have also been introduced in an attempt to escape the uncomfortable yet compelling identification of key players in the prophecies describing the Christian era.